SEC subpoenas Tesla over Musk's tweets: report

 Musk provided no details of his funding until Monday, when he said in a blog on Tesla’s website that he was in discussions with Saudi Arabia’s sovereign wealth fund and other potential backers but that financing was not yet nailed down.

+Musk also tweeted on Monday he was working with Goldman Sachs and private equity firm Silver Lake as financial advisers.
+However, as of Tuesday, Goldman was still negotiating its terms of engagement with Musk, according to a person familiar with the matter.

-The CEO’s tweet may have violated U.S. securities law if he misled investors.
+The 47-year old billionaire’s tweet about secured funding may have violated U.S. securities law if he misled investors.
 On Monday, lawyers told Reuters Musk’s statement indicated he had good reason to believe he had funding but seemed to have overstated its status by saying it was secured.

 The SEC has opened an inquiry into Musk’s tweets, according to one person with direct knowledge of the matter.
 Reuters was not immediately able to ascertain if this had escalated into a full-blown investigation on Wednesday.